 The ECHO, Leahy Center for Lake Champlain on the waterfront is a first-stop for families in Burlington.
 Through 100 interactive exhibits, the scientific education center encourages visitors to explore, learn about, and engage in opportunities for stewardship.
 Daily events include live animal presentations, naturalist talks, a hands-on engineering program, and more.
 For a trip back in time, the Ethan Allen Homestead Museum is the only surviving residence of state founder Ethan Allen in Vermont.
 A tour of the historic site overlooking the Winooski River offers a glimpse of life in the 18th Century as well as the skills and daily tasks required for survival on the frontier.

 When it’s time to play, drive out to Smugglers’ Notch – rated the #1 Family Resort in the Northeast by FamilyFun Magazine – for a host of activities including the Mountainside Water Playground (open through September 21), inflatable obstacle courses, tennis, disc golf, biking, and so much more.
-If bad weather pushes you indoors, try out one of Gonzo’s HD Sports eight simulators that transport you to a virtual playing field or putting green to practice your favorite sport.
+If bad weather pushes you indoors, head to Petra Cliffs where you can climb, boulder and test out your strength with the indoor ropes course.
 Younger children will be thrilled with a visit to Vermont Teddy Bear where they can tour the production factory, visit the Bear Hospital, and even leave with a personalized, new friend.

 Taking your kids out to eat is a cinch at any number of the family-friendly restaurants in our area.
 Start off with breakfast at Henry’s Diner, a unique slice of Americana that has been serving up eats in the classic downtown setting since 1925.
 Grab a quick but healthy lunch featuring locally-sourced ingredients at B. Good where you will also find kid-sized kale smoothies and milkshakes.
 At dinner time, visit American Flatbread for handmade pizzas prepared with the finest natural ingredients – request a table within view of the fiery hearth to keep young ones entertained.